gempir/loggy/DEPLOYMENT.md

 - **Framework preset**: None (or Vite if available)
 - **Build command**: `bun run build`
 - **Build output directory**: `dist`
+- **Root directory**: `/` (leave as default)
 - **Node.js version**: 18 or later (or use Bun)

+**IMPORTANT**: Do NOT set a "Deploy command" in Cloudflare Pages settings.
+Leave it empty.
+Cloudflare Pages will automatically deploy the contents of the `dist` directory after the build completes.

 ### Environment Variables